jskoetsier/phreakbot/README.md

 1. `modules/`: Core modules
 2. `extra_modules/`: User-created modules

-When using Docker, these directories are mounted as volumes, so you can add or modify plugins without rebuilding the container.
+These directories are mounted as volumes in the Docker container, so you can add or modify plugins without rebuilding the container.

 ## Available Commands